This article was previously published on 10/18/2018.

 How to Tell if Your Kid is Struggling – Plus 5 Ways You Can Help

-The COVID-19 health crisis has brought about many changes to daily life, and kids know that things are different.
-Like adults, kids and teens experience stress too.
-While small amounts of stress are a normal part of life, some young people may have worrisome responses to disrupted routines, school closures, social distancing, event cancelations and missed milestones.
+The COVID-19 pandemic brought about many changes to daily life, and even years into this pandemic, kids know that things are different.
+Like adults, kids and teens experience stress, too.
+While small amounts of stress are a normal part of life, some young people may have worrisome responses to disrupted routines, school closures, and shifting policies around health, safety and learning.
+Many young people are beginning to feel the multi-year impact of missed milestones, falling behind academically, social disconnection and loss.

 Physical Signs and Emotional Symptoms of Stress

-Kids and teens may show physical, emotional and behavioral signs of stress.
+How do kids and teens show they're stressed?
+Stress can show up in physical, emotional and behavioral ways.
 These signs are relatively consistent throughout children of all ages; however, some indicators are less obvious than others.
 Pay special attention to any sudden shifts in behavior or unusual complaints your child brings up to you.

 Physical signs of stress in children